 Resources can include physical materials, information, and people.

 If you have confided your goal with a trusted friend, also ask that friend for support and encouragement.
-Identify where you may need training and seek out a course or the support of a mentor or coach.
+Identify where you may need training, and seek out a course or the support of a mentor or coach.
 Do your own research to make sure these vital resources are available to you before setting your goal.

 Feedback is another essential element that could be a problem when working alone because feedback is often received from others.
-In this instance, it’s important to acknowledge that everything we do each day gives us feedback in itself.
-This is delivered in the results we get.

 If our results disappoint us, then we receive essential feedback that we need to change something.